ipfs/js-ipfs/OKR.md

 - `P1` - @diasdavid -     A js-ipfs Daemon will always find other IPFS Daemons (js & go) in the LAN (MulticastDNS)
 - `P0` - @diasdavid -     The DHT is enabled by default in js-ipfs
-- `P1` - @diasdavid -     Circuit Relay Interop tests are merged
+- `P1` - @diasdavid -     Circuit Relay Interop tests are finalized and merged (depends on go-ipfs 0.4.16)
 - `P0` - ???        -     A js-ipfs node (Browser & Desktop) always finds files that are on the Gateways

 **Daemon is as reliable as it can be**